Ready to Explore North Macedonia? Here’s What You Need to Know

 Visitors from many countries, including the United States, Canada, Australia and the European Union, do not need a visa to visit North Macedonia for stays of up to 90 days.
 However, it is always a good idea to check the latest visa requirements and travel advisories before you go.

-What is the time zone in North Macedonia?
+What is the time zone in Macedonia?

 North Macedonia is in the Central European Time (CET) zone, which is 1 hour ahead of Coordinated Universal Time (UTC+1).
 During daylight saving time, the country observes Central European Summer Time (CEST), which is 2 hours ahead of Coordinated Universal Time (UTC+2).